Congratulations to the 2014 Oakland Voices Authors.

-Saa'un Bell Saa'un is grounded in her southern roots of Greenville Alabama and Eastern Samar (Philippines) where the rain never sleeps.
+Saa’un Bell Saa’un is grounded in her southern roots of Greenville Alabama and Eastern Samar where the rain never sleeps.
 She is the oldest of six, in a serious, but comical, working class Black and Filipino immigrant family.
-She immigrated to the U.S when she was a small child where she spent most of her life growing up in East Long Beach.
-After graduating with a B.A in Philosophy and Sociology, she moved to Oakland in 2009.
-Saa'un is the Statewide Communications Manager for a Californians for Justice, an organization that advances Education and Racial Justice for immigrant, LGBTIQ, and youth of color.
-She is a writer that is committed to uplifting the stories & voices that too often are unheard and untold.
-Follow her on twitter @saaunb
+From Long Beach to Oakland, Saa’un is an organizer, a movement builder committed to racial and educational justice.
+She’s a writer.
+She is committed to uplifting the stories & voices that go unheard.

 Sandra Muniz My mom came to the United States in 2000, while my dad was already here six months before my family arrived.
 We came for the American dream, however we were not notified that the individual has to survive, struggle, and cope in this land to reach the dream.
 Although we had to go through hardships to reach the position we are in now, everything we struggled for was worth the wait.
 At times I’m upset over the sacrifices we had to face as a family.
 For example, I was not able to protect my brother when he was bullied or advise him to protect himself from gang bangers.
 As kids we didn’t comprehend why our parents were unable to help us.
 But as you get older, you understand that in those days not even your parents could help because they were in the same position as us kids.